canonical/synapse-operator/docs/how-to/contribute.md

 ### Testing

-Note that the [Synapse](synapse_rock/rockcraft.yaml) and [Synapse NGINX](synapse_nginx_rock/rockcraft.yaml) images need to be built and pushed to microk8s for the tests to run.
-They should be tagged as `localhost:32000/synapse:latest` and `localhost:32000/synapse-nginx:latest` so that Kubernetes knows how to pull them from the MicroK8s repository.
+Note that the [Synapse](synapse_rock/rockcraft.yaml) image need to be built and pushed to microk8s for the tests to run.
+It should be tagged as `localhost:32000/synapse:latest`so that Kubernetes knows how to pull them from the MicroK8s repository.
 Note that the MicroK8s registry needs to be enabled using `microk8s enable registry`.
-More details regarding the OCI images below.
+More details regarding the OCI image below.
 The following commands can then be used to run the tests:

 * `tox`: Runs all of the basic checks (`lint`, `unit`, `static`, and `coverage-report`).